softwaremill/diffx/README.md

 - OOTB non-case class support
 - smaller compilation overhead compared to shapless based solutions (thanks to magnolia <3)
 - programmer friendly and type safe api for partial ignore

+## Colors

+When running tests through sbt, default diffx's colors work well on both dark and light backgrounds.
+Unfortunately Intellij Idea forces the default color to red when displaying test's error.
+This means that it is impossible to print something with the standard default color (either white or black depending on the color scheme).

+To have better colors an external information about desired theme is required.
+Specify environment variable `DIFFX_COLOR_THEME` and set it to either `light` or `dark`.
+I had to specify it in `/etc/environment` rather than home profile for Intellij Idea to picked it up.

+If anyone has an idea how this could be improved, I am open for suggestions.

 ## Scalatest integration